poomac129/PortfolioProjects/README.md

 Note: Your opponent will always play a random sign.
 You will only get a point when you win.

-FYI The name "Pao Ying Chub" basically means "Rock Paper Scissors" in Thai.
+FYI The file name "Pao Ying Chub" basically means "Rock Paper Scissors" in Thai.